 - Chemical safety data sheets: If a job site works with dangerous chemicals, they should have a physical copy of the potential health risks and side effects of each dangerous substance in their employ readily available to employees.

-- Department of Labor required postings: Any and all posters issued by the Department of Labor must be hung in a conspicuous place and visible to all employees.
+- Department of Labor required postings: Hang any and all posters by the Department of Labor in a conspicuous place that’s visible to all employees.

-The physical documentation listed above must be presented to the safety officer upon request.
+The physical documentation above must be presented to the safety officer upon request.

 Advantages of a digital checklist for job safety analysis